-After a short introduction, students work in teams of 4-5 to learn about a character from colonial Connecticut, such as a tinsmith, tavern keeper, Patriot soldier, enslaved person, or Woodland Indian trader.
+After a short introduction, students work in teams of 4-5 to learn about a character from colonial Connecticut, such as a colonial tinsmith, enslaved woman, Patriot soldier, or Nipmuck trader.
 Each group explores one "identity box," handling reproduction artifacts, practicing close observation skills, and completing activities related to their character's life.